Speech/hearing therapy

 Modifiers provide additional context about the services rendered:

-Understanding the reimbursement dynamics is vital for financial planning.
-Here are some insights into the CPT 92507 reimbursement process:
+Understanding reimbursement dynamics is vital for financial planning.

 Private Insurance